halderavik/ACBC_API/data_analysis_dashboard/QUICK_START.md

 Get the ACBC Data Analysis Dashboard running in 5 minutes!

+**🔄 Updated**: This dashboard now connects directly to the **Heroku production database** to provide real-time analysis of live data.

 ## 📋 Prerequisites

 - Python 3.8 or higher
-- PostgreSQL database with ACBC data
-- Access to the main ACBC database
+- Access to the Heroku production database
+- No local PostgreSQL required (connects to production)

 ## ⚡ Quick Start (3 Steps)